 \begin{enumerate}

-\item \textbf{Focusing on one elite college and elite entry-level jobs in the private sector.} Elite entry-level jobs are important to focus on as they can shape not just an individual's economic trajectory but also broader societal inequalities \citep{riverapedigree}.
-Additionally, the job placement process of this elite college---the institutional setting of the paper---offers a representative window into how elite college graduates transition into elite entry-level jobs in the Indian private sector (see points 2, 3, 4, and 5 in Section~\ref{sec:data1}).
-Note also that firms offer about the same job-specific wage to students hired from other universities across all locations in India (Section~\ref{sec:key_unmodeled})
+\item \textbf{Focusing only on one elite college and elite entry-level jobs in the private sector.} Elite entry-level jobs are important to focus on as they can shape not just an individual's economic trajectory but also broader societal inequalities \citep{riverapedigree}.
+Additionally, the job placement process of this elite college---the institutional setting of the paper---offers a representative window into how elite college graduates transition into elite entry-level jobs in the Indian private sector (see points 2, 3, 4, 5, and 6 in Section~\ref{sec:data1}).

 \item \textbf{No reallocation to elite entry-level jobs in the private sector from other jobs following compensatory policies and vice versa.} Separate samples from the Periodic Labour Force Survey, which is collected by the National Sample Survey Office (NSSO), and the India Human Development Survey show that the probability of transitioning into elite entry-level jobs in the private sector from ``other" jobs (elite entry-level public-sector jobs, other entry-level private-sector jobs, unemployment, and so on) is less than 2.5\% and vice versa (Section~\ref{sec:data overview firms}).
 Note that salaries in even elite entry-level jobs in the public sector are about 50\% of those in elite entry-level jobs in the private sector.\footnote{See the report of the \href{https://doe.gov.in/seventh-cpc-pay-commission}{Seventh Central Pay Commission, 2016}.}